HighPoint/opencv-background-removal-on-aws-lambda/README.md

 &nbsp;

 Checkmark the three "I acknowledgement" statements and select "Create Stack."
 This will start building the CloudFormation stack.
+It may take several minutes for CloudFormation to finish.

 &nbsp;